rsyslog/rsyslog/source/configuration/modules/imtuxedoulog.rst

 - a suffix based on the date ".MMDDYY"

 This module is a copy of the polling mode of imfile but the file name is computed each polling.
-The previous one is closed to avoid to much active file descriptor simultaneously.
+The previous one is closed to limit the number of opened file descriptor simultaneously.

 Another particularity of ULOG is that the lines contains only the time in day.
 So the module use the date in filename and time in log to fill log